oscrim/E7020E-Project/Presentation.md

 ## Use of the bluetooth module

-We were able to communicate with the bluetooth module using a serial communication with a computer. we could modify some parameters of it or simply send data to the mcu with an UART connection.
+We were able to communicate with the bluetooth module using a serial communication with a computer. we could modify some parameters of it or simply send data to the MCU with an UART connection.
 We also implemented two LEDs, one green and one red.
 The green LED tells us if the module wait for a connection, is connected or is in control mode.
-The red LED lights up everytime we send a data to the mcu.
+The red LED lights up everytime we send a data to the MCU.